-At Sandy Lane Primary School we believe in ALL children achieving the best they can.
+At Sandy Lane Primary School we believe in ALL of our children achieving the best they can.

 We support them in the provision we provide.
-For us, academic achievement is very important as this offers life chances- it opens doors to potential future careers and a sustainable existence in our society.
+For us, academic achievement is very important as this offers life opportunities - it can open doors to potential future careers and a sustainable existence in our society.

 However, we also believe in the importance of giving children experiences that might be outside of their current life experiences.
 Both are ‘aspiration-linked’ in terms of widening opportunities and in enabling children to be able to access further possibilities in their futures.

-Thus, we use our Pupil Premium funding in two main ways.
-Each with what we call both ‘soft’ and ‘hard’ outcomes where impact can be on achievement (‘hard’ outcomes) and self esteem and confidence (‘soft’ outcomes).
-Both types of outcomes have an impact on the children.
+Therefore, we use our Pupil Premium funding in two main ways with both ‘soft’ and ‘hard’ outcomes where impact can be on achievement (‘hard’ outcomes) and self esteem and confidence (‘soft’ outcomes).
+Both types of outcome have an impact on the children.
 We use it to support learning in terms of the provision of additional interventions and basic skills support (Literacy and Numeracy), to give access to clubs and activities and to provide a wider range of learning experiences in different contexts.
-We also use it to fund additional pastoral support and care for our most vulnerable learners.
-An example of this is funding are our ELSA sessions where children are in a happier place emotionally to be able to access learning opportunities.
+Pupil Premium is also used to fund additional pastoral support and care for our most vulnerable learners.
+An example of this are our ELSA sessions where children are in a happier place emotionally to be able to access learning opportunities.